A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Experimental evaluation

-\begin{enumerate} \item[\textbf{Q1}] What is the impact of the history function on the model performance?
-In particular, do models with $f(t) = t$ perform comparably to those with $f(t) = 0$? \item[\textbf{Q2}] How do the specific choices for aggregation and message functions affect the model performance? \item[\textbf{Q3}] What is the impact of the initialization function on the model performance?
-What happens when the target identifiability property does not hold? \end{enumerate}
+We experiment on knowledge graph benchmarks and aim to answer the following questions: \textbf{Q1.} What is the impact of the history function on the model performance?
+In particular, do models with $f(t) = t$ perform comparably to those with $f(t) = 0$ as our theory suggests? \textbf{Q2.} How do the specific choices for aggregation and message functions affect the performance? \textbf{Q3.} What is the impact of the initialization function on the performance?
+What happens when the target identifiability property does not hold? \textbf{Q4.} Do $\cmpnn$s outperform R-MPNNs empirically? \textbf{Q5.} Does the use of a global readout, or a relational version affect the performance?